 Shito is a delicious hot pepper sauce prepared with dried fish and prawns along with onions, chilli, garlic, and some spices.
 This dark coloured Ghanaian sauce has a rich umami taste which just makes everything taste better.

 Ghana shito is a very versatile.
 In the local Ghanaian cuisine, it is used in ways similar to a chilli sauce or ketchup.
 It can be used as a side, dip or even dressing.
 It is traditionally eaten with kenkey, waakye, banku and many other Ghanaian dishes.
 However, it tastes amazing spread on bread, in a stir-fry or salad, stirred into pasta; on barbecue meat, fish or vegetables; anything really.

-This Ghanaian sauce a rich, aromatic sauce with intense flavours; so, a little of it goes a long way to enhance food.
+This Ghanaian sauce is rich and aromatic, with intense flavours; so, a little of it goes a long way to enhance food.
 It is a good way to eat flavoursome food on the cheap.
 I was thinking back to my student days and how shito sauce would have been useful for when I was broke!
 If only I knew about it then.

 How Long Will Ghana Shito Last

 Water is not added to shito sauce blend; and the sauce is simmered in oil which allows the moisture to dissipate as the sauce thickens.
 This makes the water activity so low that the product could be kept at ambient temperature for some time and will last weeks in the fridge.

 If you are keeping at ambient temperature, it is important for the sauce to have a layer of oil totally covering it.
 This is a traditional method of food preservation in Africa which was used before electricity and refrigeration.